 FAR Part 141 - Pilot School

-A flight for the purpose of (1) returning an aircraft to base; (2) delivering an aircraft from one location to another; (3) moving an aircraft to and from a maintenance base.
-Ferry flights, under certain conditions, may be conducted under terms in a special flight permit.
+A flight for the purpose of (1) returning an aircraft to the base; (2) delivering an aircraft from one location to another; (3) moving an aircraft to and from a maintenance base.
+Ferry flights, under certain conditions, may be conducted under terms of a special flight permit.

 The fixed part of a vertical airfoil that controls the yaw of an aircraft; the movable part being the RUDDER.
-Sometime referred to as Vertical Stabilizer.
+Sometimes referred to as Vertical Stabilizer.

-A fire-resistant bulkhead that isolates the engine from other parts of an airplane's structure.
+A fire-resistant bulkhead that isolates the engine from other parts of an aeroplane's structure.